Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Supplementary results

 \subsection{Qualitative assessment of output embeddings}

 We visualize output representations of Llama 3 1B on addition and multiplication operations.
-For each expected result value y in the range 0-1000, we sample a random pair (x1, x2) from the same range, such that x1+x2=y (or x1*x2=y, respectively).
-We then predict the next token for prompts \enquote{{x1} plus {x2} is } and \enquote{{x1} multiplied by {x2} is } and collect the final output representations of the model before decoding.
+For each expected result value $y$ in the range 0-999, we sample a random pair ($x1$, $x2$) from the same range, such that $x1+x2=y$ (or $x1\times x2=y$, respectively).
+We then predict the next token for prompts \enquote{{$x1$} plus {$x2$} is } and \enquote{{$x1$} multiplied by {$x2$} is } and collect the final output representations of the model before decoding.
 We then reduce the representations with PCA to 16 dimensions and visualize the result in \Cref{fig:llama_output_repr_pca}.